awsdocs/amazon-mwaa-user-guide/doc_source/access-metrics-cw-202.md

 A CloudWatch metric represents a time\-ordered set of data points that are specific to CloudWatch\.

 **Apache Airflow metrics**
-The [Apache Airflow v2\.0\.2 metrics](https://airflow.apache.org/docs/apache-airflow/2.0.2/logging-monitoring/metrics.html ) specific to Apache Airflow\.
+The [Metrics](https://airflow.apache.org/docs/apache-airflow/2.2.2/logging-monitoring/metrics.html ) specific to Apache Airflow\.

 **Dimension**
 A dimension is a name/value pair that is part of the identity of a metric\.